purescript/documentation/guides/FFI.md

 Here, I am assuming that the code was compiled with `psc`, which compiles PureScript modules to CommonJS modules.
 For that reason, I was able to reference the `gcd` function on the `Test` object, after importing the `Test` module using `require`.

-You might also like to bundle JavaScript code for the browser, using `psc-bundle`.
+You might also like to bundle JavaScript code for the browser, using `purs bundle`.
 In that case, you would access the `Test` module on the global namespace, which defaults to `PS`:

 ``` javascript
 var Test = PS.Test;